 A contract for deed (also called a land contract, installment land contract, or bond for deed) is an agreement where the seller keeps the legal title to a property while the buyer makes monthly installment payments directly to them.
 No bank.
 No third-party lender.
 Just buyer and seller, and a piece of paper laying out the payment terms.
 Buyers get to move in and use the property, but the deed doesn’t change hands until every last dollar is paid off, which means the seller holds legal leverage over you the entire time.

-Think of it like buying a car on a payment plan, except the car is a house, the dealership is your neighbor, and there’s no federal agency overseeing the terms.
-As of 2025, roughly 1.4 million Americans were financing home purchases this way, according to Pew Charitable Trusts research.
+Think of it like buying a car on a payment plan, except the car is a house, the dealership is your neighbor, and nobody is checking the terms before you sign.
+Pew Charitable Trusts research counted roughly 1.4 million Americans buying homes this way as of 2022, spread across about 689,000 households.
 This is not a niche product.
 It’s a parallel housing finance system operating largely outside the guardrails built for conventional mortgage loans.

-I handled the Robinson family’s property last fall out in Killeen, Texas.
+We handled the Robinson family’s property last fall over in Mesquite, Texas.
 Their father had spent thirty years filling that place, and three siblings needed a clean exit.
 On a Thursday afternoon, we walked through a garage packed with power tools, old furniture, and boxes no one had opened since the nineties.
 They’d been approached by a buyer offering a contract for deed.
 At first glance, the numbers looked attractive.
-Once we walked through what the deal actually meant for their rights, they chose a different path.
-That detail matters.
+Once we walked through what the arrangement actually meant for their rights, they chose a different path.
+The title staying in the buyer’s name until the final payment was the part that changed their minds.

 The Consumer Financial Protection Bureau describes it plainly: the buyer takes on all the financial obligations of ownership, including property taxes, insurance, and maintenance, while the seller holds legal title until every payment is received.
 You’re carrying all the responsibilities of owning a home without actually owning it (title transfers only at the end).